bwagner77/docs-test/function/local-development.md

 - Azure Functions Core Tools
 - Thunder Client VS Code Extension (optional REST client)

-*Some developers have reported issues when attempting to run Azure Functions in VS Code (as of 9/14/2022).*
+*Note: Some developers have reported issues when attempting to run Azure Functions in VS Code (as of 9/14/2022).*

 ## Microsoft Quickstart Guides